collectionspace/Tools/reports/iReportBestPractice.md

 $ ./load-report.sh reportname  "report name" "doctype"
 ```

-This script assumes a file reportname.jasper exists and copies it to the tomcat directory, it then configures an XML payload and calls the REST API to install the report. "report name" is the value that will appear in the UI, and "doctype" is the value of <forDocType>, which specifies the context for the report.
+This script checks that a file reportname.jrxml exists, then configures an XML payload and calls the REST API to install the report. "report name" is the value that will appear in the UI, and "doctype" is the value of <forDocType>, which specifies the context for the report.

 ```bash
 $ ./delete-report.sh reports <CSID>